calyxir/calyx/docs/frontends/mrxl.md

 # MrXL

 > The MrXL frontend is a toy frontend developed for the [frontend tutorial][fronttut].
-As such, it is less rigorously tested and might have bugs.

 MrXL is an example DSL for demonstrating Calyx.
 MrXL programs consist of `map` and `reduce` operations on arrays.
 For example, this is a dot product implementation: